Everett and Marian Gordon Fellowship Dr. Ronald Suny

 Dr. Suny is the author of many publications, including the books The Baku Commune, 1917-1918: Class and Nationality in the Russian Revolution (1972), Looking toward Ararat: The Armenians in Modern History (1993), The Making of the Georgian Nation (1994), The Soviet Experiment: Russia, the USSR, and its Successor States (2010), and most recently Stalin: From Koba to Commissar (currently at press).
 His recent lectures include “Young Stalin: The Making of a Revolutionary” at Ivan Javakhishvili Tbilisi State University in Tbilisi, Georgia, 2010; “Troubled Truths: Turks, Armenians, and the Pain of the Past” at Koc University in Istanbul, Turkey, 2011; and a symposium presentation on Wendy Z. Goldman’s Inventing the Enemy: Denunciation and Terror in Stalin’s Russia at Carnegie-Mellon University in Pittsburgh, PA, USA, 2012.

 For his Everett and Marian Gordon Fellowship, Dr. Suny examined the political and social historical elements that created conditions for genocide against the Assyrian and Armenian subjects of Ottoman society.
-With this work, he hopes to answer the question of why the Turkish government opted for the most drastic solution to their perceived threat from these religious minorities, and why ordinary Turks and Kurds participated in such actions against their neighbors.
-Even further, he aims to treat the Armenians as not only victims, but as actors in their own historic drama, as politicians, intellectuals, revolutionaries, and clerics, who in an age of nationalism developed a new view of themselves as a nation.
-Dr. Suny also plans to create a factual basis for a new interpretation of 1915 and use this case to explore further the phenomenon of genocide in other contexts and historical periods.
+With this work, he hoped to answer the question of why the Turkish government opted for the most drastic solution to their perceived threat from these religious minorities, and why ordinary Turks and Kurds participated in such actions against their neighbors.
+Even further, he aimed to treat the Armenians as not only victims, but as actors in their own historic drama, as politicians, intellectuals, revolutionaries, and clerics, who in an age of nationalism developed a new view of themselves as a nation.
+Dr. Suny also created a factual basis for a new interpretation of 1915 and used this case to explore further the phenomenon of genocide in other contexts and historical periods.